-Whether it had really existed, I had given Zimmerit Coating which was German tanks characteristic point.
+Whether it had really existed, I had given Zimmerit Coating which was German tank characteristic point.

-Painting was made two color camouflage of dark yellow and dark green which I referred from the Kursk battle’s Ferdinand.
+The painting was made of two-color camouflage of dark yellow and dark green which I referred to from the Kursk battle’s Ferdinand.

 Since KV-2 was able to store only 36 shells in the car, they might have applied the spare shell rack on the back of the body.
 I painted the jerrican as the accent in gray since there were a lot of dark yellow parts on this body.

-The figure is from tank soldier rest set of Tamiya.
+The figure is from a tank soldier rest set of Tamiya.

 It was difficult to make the wrinkles of the sleeve from the epoxy putty.
-There was too much wrinkles, I suppose.
+There were too many wrinkles, I suppose.

-The total height is about 3.3m and it’s more than the floor of two story house.
+The total height is about 3.3m and it’s more than the floor of a two-story house.